arcayn/hqc-chat/README.md

 # HQC-chat

-A small p2p instant-messenger with EtM-authenticated AES encryption and a homemade implementation of Hamming Quasi_cyclicyclic Post-Quantum key exchange (https://pqc-hqc.org).
+A small p2p instant-messenger with EtM-authenticated AES encryption and a homemade implementation of Hamming Quasi-Cyclic Post-Quantum key exchange (https://pqc-hqc.org).

 **DISCLAIMER: This project is homemade for _fun_ and is NOT intended for genuine secure communication.
 DO NOT USE IT WITH _ANY_ EXPECTATION OF SECURITY.
 If you want to attack it, have fun!**